jimmyislive/blog/content/posts/gcp.md

 acme-prod-lb-ipv6                       2600:1901:0:ee66::  EXTERNAL                                                IN_USE
 {{< / highlight >}}

-You can now visit the site at: `35.244.175.20`
+You can now visit the site atthe IP.
+Also confirm that the docker container has the env vars we sent in present.
+Ideally you would put in the private IP of the DB in it, so it's available to the container.

 {{< figure src="/images/nginx.png">}}

+Boom !

 ## Cleanup

-In order to cleanup everything you just did and no longer incur any changes, delete the project.
+In order to clean up everything you just did and no longer incur any changes, delete the project.

-Console > Dashboard > <select your project> > Project Settings > Shut Down
+Console > Dashboard > [select your project] > Project Settings > Shut Down